 What is eVAL? eVAL is a web-based tool developed in partnership between the Washington Education Association, the Office of the Superintendent of Public Instruction, and Educational Service District.
-This free resource is currently in the first year of use as a pilot, within the Teacher/Principal Evaluation Pilot districts.
-Later in 2012 eVAL will become available to any district in Washington State who wishes to use it as a support to their principal and teacher evaluation practices.
+This free resource is currently in the first year of use as a pilot, within the Teacher/Principal Evaluation Pilot districts. eVAL is available to any district in Washington State who wishes to use it as a support to their principal and teacher evaluation practices.

 Is the use of eVAL required?
 No. The use of eVAL is voluntary.